18F/unit-testing-node/_pages/components/middleware.md

 ## <a name="interface-boundary"></a>Preventing `Errors` from escaping the application interface boundary

-We've done a good job ensuring our `execute` function handles `Errors` by calling `reject` handlers in each `Promise`.
+You've done a good job ensuring that your `execute` function handles `Errors` by calling `reject` handlers in each `Promise`.
 Should any code that `Middleware` depends upon throw an `Error`, the `handleFailure` error handler function will convert it into a rejected `Promise`. `handleFailure` will then log any `Errors` before calling `next(done)`.

-However, at the moment, we can never be completely positive that an `Error` will never escape our `execute` function.
+However, at the moment, you can't be completely positive that an `Error` will never escape our `execute` function.
 Changes in the application or its dependencies may eventually cause `Errors` outside of the `Promise` chain and its failure handler.
-If that happens, we'll pollute the log with a nasty stack trace, and `next(done)` won't get called.
+If that happens, you'll pollute the log with a nasty stack trace, and `next(done)` won't get called.

-Allowing an error from our application to cross an interface boundary is a bad habit.
-Since `Middleware.execute` will serve as the touchpoint between Hubot and our application, we would do well to prevent it from allowing any errors to escape.
+Allowing an error from your application to cross an interface boundary is a bad habit.
+Since `Middleware.execute` will serve as the touchpoint between Hubot and your application, you'd do well to prevent it from allowing any errors to escape.

-There is a straightforward fix to this, however.
-Push the entire `execute` implementation into another function, `doExecute`, and wrap it in a [`try...catch` block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch):
+Fortunately, there's a straightforward fix to this situation.
+Push the entire `execute` implementation into another function called `doExecute` and wrap it in a [`try...catch` block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch):

 ```js